lazywalker/DigiSkimmer/README.md

 BTW i use tmux to keep `fetch.py` running when console closed.

 ## 4. Track your spots
-Type your callsign into http://pskreporter.info and click the `find` button, enjoy.
+- Type your callsign into http://pskreporter.info and click the `find` button, enjoy.
+- For WSPR, you may also use http://wsprnet.org/drupal/wsprnet/spotquery .

 ---
-- This is free software, licensed under the GNU GENERAL PUBLIC LICENSE, Version 2.0
-- Part of pskreporter/wsjt codes were taken from @jketterl/openwebrx, TNX
+This is free software, licensed under the GNU GENERAL PUBLIC LICENSE, Version 2.0, part of pskreporter/wsjt codes took from @jketterl/openwebrx, TNX

 73 de BD7MQB, Michael